Inkjin Tattoo Guides

 Do New School tattoos hurt more than other styles?

-Pain depends more on placement than style, but New School pieces can involve longer sessions due to heavy colour packing and shading.
-Areas with dense colour saturation like full sleeves or thigh panels require multiple passes, which can increase discomfort.
-Expect standard pain levels for the body part chosen.
+Pain depends more on where you put it than the style itself, but New School sessions can run long — heavy color packing and multiple shading passes take time.
+Areas with dense saturation like full sleeves or thigh panels need repeated passes over the same skin, and that does add up.
+Expect standard pain levels for whatever body part you choose, just potentially longer in the chair.

 What is the difference between New School and Neo-Traditional tattoos?

-While both styles use bold outlines and rich colour, Neo-Traditional stays closer to classical tattoo imagery (roses, daggers, portraits) with Art Nouveau influences.
-New School breaks further from tradition with exaggerated, cartoon-like proportions, graffiti aesthetics, pop-culture subjects, and a more irreverent, playful tone.
+Both use bold outlines and rich color, but they go very different directions from there.
+Neo-Traditional stays closer to classical tattoo imagery — roses, daggers, portraits — with Art Nouveau elegance.
+New School breaks further from tradition with exaggerated cartoon proportions, graffiti energy, pop-culture subjects, and a more irreverent, playful vibe overall.

 How much does a New School tattoo cost?

-Small New School pieces (palm-sized characters or icons) typically run €100-€250.
-Medium designs like half-sleeve panels or detailed chest pieces range from €250-€550.
-Large-scale work such as full sleeves or back pieces start at €550 and can exceed €1,200 depending on complexity, colour count, and artist reputation.
+Small pieces — palm-sized characters or icons — typically run €100–€250.
+Medium designs like half-sleeve panels or detailed chest pieces land between €250–€550.
+Large-scale work such as full sleeves or back pieces start at €550 and can push past €1,200 depending on complexity, color count, and the artist's reputation.
+You get what you pay for with this style.

 Planning Your Tattoo?